Skip to main content

 What to do:

-• •Create fallback and escalation paths for high-impact failures
+• •Create fallback paths with named owners

 Risk clarity